 Vafa-Witten

-enumerative invariants of compact oriented 4-manifolds
+invariants are enumerative invariants of compact oriented

-String Theorists Vafa and Witten in 1994.
-Notionally they should
+4-manifolds conjectured by the String Theorists Vafa and Witten in

-lead to a rigorous, deformation-invariant definition.
+not lead to a rigorous, deformation-invariant definition.
 For

 compact Kähler